dbrady/euler/README.txt

 This project contains my solutions to Project Euler problems.

 About a third of my solutions are effectively one-liners.
+(My original plan was to try to solve all of them from the command-line with ruby -e.
+I'm pleased with how far I made it before realizing that this was not a sustainable strategem.)
 Another third have been refactored to use common code in lib/, the last third still await refactoring.

 lib/ contains common code for the solutions.
 My general approach has been to write elegant, readable solutions and optimize them later; as